 c.
 Prohibition of Child Labor and Minimum Age for Employment

-UK law prohibits the employment of children under the age of 13 with exceptions for sports, modeling, and paid performances, which may require a child performance license.
-The law prohibits those under 16 from working in an industrial enterprise, including transportation or street trading.
+UK law prohibits the employment of children younger than the age of 13 with exceptions for sports, modeling, and paid performances, which may require a child performance license.
+The law prohibits those younger than 16 from working in an industrial enterprise, including transportation or street trading.
 Children’s work hours are strictly limited and may not interfere with school attendance.
-Different legislation governs the employment of persons under 16, and, while some laws are common across the UK, local bylaws vary.
+Different legislation governs the employment of persons younger than 16, and, while some laws are common across the UK, local bylaws vary.
 If local bylaws so require, children between the ages of 13 and 16 must apply for a work permit from a local authority.
 The local authority’s education and welfare services have primary responsibility for oversight and enforcement of the permits.

-The Department for Education has primary regulatory responsibility related to child labor, although local authorities generally handled enforcement.
-Penalties for noncompliance consist of relatively low fines.
+The Department for Education has primary regulatory responsibility for child labor, although local authorities generally handled enforcement.
+Penalties for noncompliance consist of relatively low fines, but were sufficient to deter violations.
 The Department of Education did not keep records of the number of local prosecutions, but officials insisted the department effectively enforced applicable laws.

-In Bermuda children under the age of 13 may perform light work of an agricultural, horticultural, or domestic character if the parent or guardian is the employer.
+In Bermuda children younger than the age of 13 may perform light work of an agricultural, horticultural, or domestic character if the parent or guardian is the employer.
 Schoolchildren may not work during school hours or more than two hours on school days.
-No child under 15 may work in any industrial undertaking, other than light work, or on any vessel, other than a vessel where only family members work.
-Children under 18 may not work at night, except that those ages 16 to 18 may work until midnight; employers must arrange for safe transport home for girls between ages 16 and 18 working until midnight.
-Penalties for violations of the law begin at 350 Bermudian dollars ($350) for the first offense and 720 Bermudian dollars ($720) for the second and subsequent offenses.
-The penalty for willfully abusing, mistreating, neglecting, deserting, or abandoning a child is a fine not exceeding 3,000 Bermudian dollars ($3,000) or imprisonment for a term not exceeding six months.
+No child younger than 15 may work in any industrial undertaking, other than light work, or on any vessel, other than a vessel where only family members work.
+Children younger than 18 may not work at night, except that those ages 16 to 18 may work until midnight; employers must arrange for safe transport home for girls between ages 16 and 18 working until midnight.
+Penalties were sufficient to deter violations.
 The BPS reported no cases of child labor or exploitation of children during the year.

-Labor laws do not set a minimum age for work in the territories of Anguilla, St. Helena-Ascension-Tristan da Cunha, and the Falkland Islands (Islas Malvinas).
-The governments of Anguilla, the Falkland Islands (Islas Malvinas), and St. Helen-Ascension-Tristan da Cunha have not developed a list of hazardous occupations prohibited for children.
+The governments of Anguilla, the British Virgin Islands, the Falkland Islands (Islas Malvinas), Montserrat, and St. Helen-Ascension-Tristan da Cunha have not developed a list of hazardous occupations prohibited for children.

 There are legislative gaps in the prohibition of trafficking in children for labor exploitation and the use of children for commercial sexual exploitation on the Falkland Islands (Islas Malvinas) and St. Helena-Ascension-Tristan da Cunha.
 While criminal laws prohibit trafficking in children for sexual exploitation, they do not address trafficking in children for labor exploitation.
-It is unclear whether laws exist in Monserrat regarding the use of children in drug trafficking and other illicit activities.
+Laws do not exist in Monserrat regarding the use of children in drug trafficking and other illicit activities.
 Traffickers subjected children to commercial sexual exploitation in Turks and Caicos.
+The government did not effectively enforce the law, and penalties are not sufficient to deter violations.

 Also see the Department of Labor’s Findings on the Worst Forms of Child Labor at www.dol.gov/ilab/reports/child-labor/findings/ for information on UK territories.